Appendix I - Part 2

 In 1891 John W Jones, a 79 year old widower may have been living on his own means at Lay Hill Villa, Walford.
 Living with him was Emily L Jones, his daughter aged 40 and his niece Laura E Herbert aged 13.

 John Wetmore Jones of Lays Hill, Walford, Herefordshire was buried at Rockhampton on 23 June 1896 .
 He was 85 years old, so would have been born at the correct time to have been William and Elizabeth's son.
+It is not clear when he adopted "Wetmore" as a middle name.

 - John Jones after 1851 when he was a 9 year old living with his parents,